 Superset your bi’s and tri’s with this workout.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-This four-move program uses supersets to increase the intensity and the burn, and help build beautiful arms, front and back.
-Perform the moves in each superset one after the other with no rest in between, then rest no more than 60 seconds between each superset to tone, tighten and trim in all the right places.
+This four-move program uses supersets to increase the intensity and the burn, and help build strong arms.
+Perform the moves in each superset one after the other with no rest in between, then rest no more than 60 seconds between each superset to tone.

 Go through the routine three times and your guns will be firing on all cylinders!

 Setup: Stand with your feet shoulder-width apart, knees slightly bent, and hold a barbell in front of your thighs with an underhand grip.
 Draw your shoulders back and flex your wrists.

 Move: Slowly curl the barbell up in a smooth arc toward your chin, moving only from your elbows, and pause at the top to squeeze your biceps.
 Slowly lower to the start and repeat right away.

 Tip: Don’t use momentum to pull the barbell up; if you’re having trouble, use less weight in favor of proper form.